sahilsuri008/email_notify_setup/README.md

 This overrides the receipiant name.

+To update the sender, receiver, or recipiant name, modify the variables defined in email_notify_setup/roles/send_email/vars/main.yml file.

 Given below is a demo image of how the resulting email will look like in Outlook